scivision/scan-wifi-python/README.md

 Returns `dict()` containing `lat` `lng` `accuracy` `N BSSIDs heard`.
 In urban areas, accuracy ~ 5 - 100 meters.

+### Windows

+On Windows, NetSH is used.
+You may need to disconnect from WiFi (leave WiFi enabled) to make your WiFi chipset scan and be able to get location.

 ### convert to KML